johnsta/staticfrontend/README.md

 1. Select your AKS cluster to develop in:
     `az aks use-dev-space -g <aksGroup> -n <aksName>`

-1. Open Visual Studio Code and open a Terminal window
+1. Open repo as the root code folder in Visual Studio Code, and open a Terminal window
 1. Generate a Helm chart (we already have a Dockerfile): `azds prep --public`
 1. Build and run container in AKS: `azds up`
 1. Open URL in browser (URL appears in `azds up` output)
-1. Edit index.html, save, and refresh browser.
+1. Edit `html/index.html`, save, and refresh browser.